← Back

 Option 1 — Step 2: Create button highlighted with overlay

-Cons: Extremely intrusive — covers the entire page.
-Users can't interact with the product during the tour.
-The overlay text competes with the actual UI underneath, making it hard to connect the explanation to the element being explained.
+Cons: Covers the whole page.
+You can’t use the product during the tour.
+The overlay fights the UI underneath — hard to connect the explanation to the thing it’s about.

 Option 1 — Step 3: Filter highlighted